MUMSAREAWESOME/Date-ify/README.md

 This game is completely open source
 All programed by yours truely.

-I have begun porting the game to C++

 Why? you may ask.
 Because why not!

-This game is not going to be the best, and it was made by a beginner programer- so do be nice!

-I hope this brigs you some joy.

 To compile on linux parse the -DIS_(DISTRO_NAME) in the g++